Translate English video to Russian fast | AI dubbing | HeyGen

 Can I translate English YouTube videos into Russian?

-Yes.
-Generate Russian subtitles using HeyGen, export them as SRT or VTT files, and upload them directly in YouTube Studio.
-The YouTube Video Translator workflow makes frequent publishing easier.

-If you publish regularly to YouTube, use HeyGen’s YouTube Video Translator to streamline caption publishing:
+If you publish to YouTube frequently, use HeyGen’s YouTube Video Translator to streamline caption publishing:

-Is the quality of English to Russian video translation good enough for business use?
+Is the quality of English to Russian video translation reliable enough for business use?

-For marketing, training, and product content, quality is high when audio is clear and structured.
-For highly technical or regulated content, a quick human review improves accuracy and reduces potential risk.
+For marketing, training, and product content, quality is strong when audio is clear and well structured.
+For highly technical or regulated content, a quick human review improves precision and reduces potential risk.

 Is there a free English to Russian video translator available?